nr072/disfigure/README.md

 Other parts of the page works fine after removal.
 The page does not _break_,
 it only loses some features.

+- There is no "Cancel" button, only the "Done" button.
+Due to a lack of basic design sense, the developer went too far ahead without such a button first, and is now afraid to change anything visual.

+- The "`font-family`" and other related CSS may be different on different sites due to the default values on individual sites being different.
+To override all possibilities seemed like a lot of work and was decided against.

 ### Dependency